 Growing up, my parents really instilled in me that less is more.
-We went shopping twice a year to get a few essentials, and being the younger sister, I always got all the hand-me downs, much to my chagrin.
+We went shopping twice a year to get a few essentials and being the younger sister, I always got all the hand-me-downs, much to my chagrin.

-- Because clutter and stuff overwhelms me
+- Because clutter and stuff overwhelm me

 - Because I like nice (often more expensive things) and if I purchase less, I actually save money big picture…funny how that works

 I know I want to do better when it comes to my purchases, and today I want to encourage you to shop with sustainable living in mind too!

-First, some facts about the fashion industry…
+First, here are some facts about the fashion industry…

-- Fashion is the third highest polluting industry in the world and the second largest consumer of water.
+- Fashion is the third-highest polluting industry in the world and the second-largest consumer of water.